EcoFarm at 33 — Still Feeding the World You Want to Live In

 - Meanwhile, heat oil in a large skillet over medium heat.
 Add caraway seeds and stir for a minute, or until seeds start to sizzle and release their zingy scent.

 - Add shredded cabbage by the handful and cook for about 5 minutes, stirring, until cabbage wilts.
 Add the sliced apple and the wine.
 Continue cooking for about 8 to 10 minutes, until the cabbage and apple are al dente, but not not mushy and most of the wine has cooked off.
-Add the honey or agave to balance flavor and the white raisins or cranberries.
+Add the agave to balance flavor and the white raisins or cranberries.

 - Season with sea salt and a grinding or two of fresh pepper.
 Top with chopped walnuts and enjoy.